 BOYS & GIRLS BASKETBALL:

-In pre-K through 6th grade basketball, every boy and girl gets to play every game.
+In pre-K through 6th-grade basketball, every boy and girl gets to play every game.
 Youth will learn the basketball fundamentals of shooting, passing, and dribbling while having fun and learning all about working together as a team.
 Baskets are set at a height that is challenging yet appropriate for success by age group.
-Skill development and game format progresses for older age groups.
+Skill development and game format progress for older age groups.

 GIRLS LEAGUE: NOV-DEC BOYS LEAGUE: JAN-FEB

 Youth Pre-K through 8th grade will have fun learning sportsmanship and the

 fundamentals of soccer.
 Staff and volunteers strive to make soccer an enjoyable experience for every child as they practice agility and become adept at working with teammates.
 We will be targeting skills such as Instep passing, correct shooting form, trapping, goalie skills, and player positioning.

 Youth Pre-K through 8th grade will have fun learning sportsmanship and the fundamentals of soccer.
 Staff and volunteers strive to make soccer an enjoyable experience for every child as they practice agility and become adept at working with teammates.

 Boys and Girls 1st-6th grade get their first chance to learn running skills and how to execute screen blocks and pass plays in a football setting.
 The coaches simplify football to make it a fun introduction to the game.

 3rd-6th graders have an opportunity to be physically challenged and learn teamwork and the fundamentals of football.
 The high school football coaches, certified in concussion and injury prevention, teach an elementary version of the high school playbook while demonstrating safe blocking and tackling techniques.

-Youth ages 4-6 who want to get a taste of baseball will love t-ball, where the ball is set on a tee for hitting.
+Youth ages 4 and 5 who want to get a taste of baseball will love t-ball, where the ball is set on a tee for hitting.
 Players get to practice catching and running the bases while learning the rules of baseball.